Michael Sieh

 Email: [email protected]

-Dr. Michael Sieh is an education professor at Wayne State College and oversees the Education Specialist graduate program.
-Prior to coming to Wayne State College, he served for 19 years as superintendent for the Stanton Community Schools in Stanton, Neb.
-Previously, Sieh was a school principal for the Spencer-Naper Public School in Spencer, Neb., and the Clearwater Public School in Clearwater, Neb.
+Dr. Michael Sieh is a graduate education professor and oversees the School Administration and Education Specialist (Ed.S.) programs at Wayne State College.
+He brings extensive practical and leadership experience to higher education, following a distinguished 19-year tenure as superintendent of Stanton Community Schools in Stanton, Neb.
+Prior to his superintendency, Dr. Sieh served as a school principal at both Spencer-Naper Public School in Spencer, Neb., and Clearwater Public School in Clearwater, Neb.

-Sieh had served as chairman of Nebraska State Accreditation Committee and was the chairman for the Nebraska Council of School Administrators, the President of the Nebraska Association of School Administrators, and an Executive Board Director for the Nebraska Rural Community School Association.
+Dr. Sieh has demonstrated significant leadership at the state level.
+He has served as Chair of the Nebraska State Accreditation Committee, President and Chair of the Nebraska Council of School Administrators, and as President of the Nebraska Association of School Administrators.
+In addition, he contributed as an Executive Board Director for the Nebraska Rural Community Schools Association.

-In 2018, Sieh was the recipient of the AdvancED Distinction of Quality Award for Nebraska and the C. Kelley Baker/James B. Gessford Law in Education Award.
-Sieh also completed the North Central Association Commission on Accreditation and School Improvement Specialist Program; served as the external team leader for Bayard, Cross County, Fort Calhoun, Fullerton, Humphrey, Laurel-Concord, Ord, and Wakefield Schools; served as an external school improvement team member for Bennington, Tekamah-Herman, and Pierce Schools; and facilitated the school improvement process for his past school districts.
+His professional excellence has been recognized through numerous honors, including the 2018 AdvancED Distinction of Quality Award for Nebraska and the C. Kelley Baker/James B. Gessford Law in Education Award.
+Dr. Sieh has also completed the North Central Association Commission on Accreditation and School Improvement Specialist Program.
+He has served as an external team leader for multiple Nebraska school districts, including Bayard, Cross County, Fort Calhoun, Fullerton, Humphrey, Laurel-Concord, Ord, and Wakefield, and as an external school improvement team member for Bennington, Tekamah-Herman, and Pierce.
+Throughout his career, he has consistently facilitated and supported comprehensive school improvement efforts.

-Sieh authored the dissertation "Examining the Relationships Between Nebraska Superintendents’ Perceptions of Their Involvement with School Improvement and Factors that may Affect Their Involvement."
+Dr. Sieh is also a scholar, having authored the dissertation titled “Examining the Relationships Between Nebraska Superintendents’ Perceptions of Their Involvement with School Improvement and Factors that May Affect Their Involvement.”

 Education